Introduction

 Limitations of this dataset

 This dataset was created by Navarro et al (2016) and Demichev et al (2020) in order to benchmark peptide quantification algorithms.
 The dataset is, however, different from real biological datasets in a number of ways that make it unsuitable for benchmarking differential expression statistical methods.
-One issue that is that the DE proteins and peptides have systematically lower intensities (and consequently more missing values) than the non-DE proteins and peptides.
+One issue that is that the DE proteins and precursors have systematically lower intensities (and consequently more missing values) than the non-DE proteins and precursors.
 Another issue is that log-fold-changes are very large, while the variation between replicates is very small and not representative of biological variation.
 Another issue is that the dataset contains false positives, whereby some of the human proteins are clearly differentially expressed, although the experimental design should have ensured that they were not.
 A striking example of a DE human protein is albumin, for which both precursors are clearly down in the B samples:

-> i <- grep("ALBU_HUMAN",y.peptide$genes$PG.ProteinAccessions)
+> i <- grep("ALBU_HUMAN",y.prec$genes$PG.ProteinAccessions)

-> plotPeptides(y.peptide[i,], main="ALBU_HUMAN precursors")
+> plotPeptides(y.prec[i,], main="ALBU_HUMAN precursors")

 The fact that human albumin appears DE is an artefact of the dataset rather than an error of the statistical testing method.